 New Origins Sustainable Spices : Developing new sustainable spices origins in Tanzania and Madagascar

-Tanzania has a strong and growing spices sector, with a huge potential that is ready to be exploited and expanded to a larger scale.
+Tanzania and Madagascar have strong and growing spices sectors.
+Both countries have a huge potential that is ready to be exploited and expanded to a larger scale.

 The NOSS program will achieve its goals through the following approach